 Nos of days inventory = (Average inventory / Cost of goods sold ) X 360

 = ( 3 / 60 ) x 360 = 18 days

-From the above example, it is clear that average inventory of the company turn (sold) 20 times in a year.
-Average inventory in the company is for 18 days.
-So target should be to increase the inventory turnover and reduce number of days inventory.
+From the above example, it is clear that the average inventory of the company turn (sold) 20 times in a year.
+The average inventory in the company is for 18 days.
+So the target should be to increase the inventory turnover and reduce the number of days in inventory.

 Inventory management is a critical part of a company.
 Because excess inventory is also a waste.
 But there is risk in less inventory of delivery failure to customer.
-We should balance the inventory of the company so that to achieve maximum turnover while fulfilling customer demand as well.
-Inventory turnover ratio is the main quality objective of the store department in a company.
-So it the responsibility of store in charge to balance the inventory.
+We should balance the inventory of the company to achieve maximum turnover while fulfilling customer demand as well.
+The inventory turnover ratio is the main quality objective of the store department in a company.
+So it is the responsibility of the store in charge to balance the inventory.